Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Experiments

-\paragraph{Base Language Model}\, Meta's LLaMA leverages auto-regressive transformers; and the latest development, Llama-2 models, show outstanding performance compared to other open-source models, such as Falcon \cite{paper:falcon}, Vicuna \cite{vicuna2023}, and MPT \cite{paper:MPT-30b}.
-We opt for the \textsc{Llama-2} version over \textsc{Llama-2-chat} in this study due to our focus on non-dialogue tasks.
-Moreover, we select the more compact Llama-2-7B variant with the goal of enhancing task performance without the need for extensive GPU memory or specialized infrastructure to serve the model.
+We have chosen \texttt{Llama-2-7b} as our base model for task-specific training.
+The \texttt{Llama-2} series outperforms other open-source options, such as Falcon~\cite{almazrouei2023falcon}, Mistral~\cite{jiang2023mistral}, Vicuna~\cite{vicuna2023} and MPT~\cite{paper:MPT-30b}, on a number of tasks.
+Its \texttt{7b} variant requires significantly less GPU memory, which is crucial for specific domains without the specialized infrastructure to serve larger models.\footnote{We leave the extension to other models such as Llama-3 for future work.}

-\paragraph{Hyperparameter Settings} We employ the AdamW optimizer \cite{paper:adamw} with a learning rate of $2e^{-5}$, combined with a cosine learning rate scheduler with a warmup rate of $0.03$.
-To expedite LLM training, we apply fully sharded data parallelism and use BF16 for mixed precision training.
-BF16 is generally faster, consumes less memory, and is preferable for large neural models.
-Our experiments are conducted using 4 A100 GPUs, and model fine-tuning is constrained to a single epoch for both supervised fine-tuning and ranking metrics.
+We use AdamW~\cite{paper:adamw} with a learning rate of $2e^{-5}$ and a cosine scheduler with a $0.03$ warmup rate.
+Our training utilizes fully sharded data parallelism and BF16 mixed precision training, which is generally faster, consumes less memory, and is preferable for large models.
+Our experiments are conducted using 4xA100 GPUs, and task-specific training is limited to a single epoch for both supervised fine-tuning and response ranking.
 This is to mitigate the risk of multi-epoch degradation \cite{paper:multiepoch-degradation} and potential overfitting from repeated exposure to the training data.

-\paragraph{Batch Size} We use a batch size of $B$=64, following the fine-tuning settings of LLama-2.
-The batch size is the product of three factors, $B = g \times b \times D$, where $g$ is the gradient accumulation steps, $b$ is the batch size per GPU device, and $D$ is the number of devices used.
-Due to hardware memory limitations, we set the per-device batch size to one to accommodate a large number of responses during the ranking.
-We accumulate gradients for 16 steps before updating the model.
-In Figure~\ref{fig:batch-size}, we show preliminary experiments with varying batch sizes where we sample 10k instances repeatedly for supervised fine-tuning.
-Results suggest that increased batch size stabilizes training, reduces variation, and slightly improves task accuracy.
+The batch size is set at $B$=64, the same configuration used for \texttt{LLama-2}~\cite{paper:llama2-paper}.
+It is calculated as the product of three factors, $B = g \times b \times D$, combining gradient accumulation steps ($g=16$), per-GPU batch size ($b=1$ due to memory constraints), and the number of GPUs ($D=4$).
+This strategy allows us to handle a large number of candidates during response ranking.